Moss destruction is a retro, roguelike shooter developed by Shotgun With Glitters. It is in early access and available on Steam.

 Moss Destruction is a chaotic, roguelike twin-stick shooter.
 You play a mossy eyed hero piloting a mech from an isometric viewpoint.
 The graphical style is interesting and looks almost claylike.
 The game feels very retro, the main menu, sound design, and presentation of the game invoke a serious feeling of nostalgia, in a good way.

-At the start of the game, you choose your mech, only one is unlocked at first but you can unlock two others by playing.
+At the start of the game, you choose your mech, only one is unlocked at initially but you can unlock two others by playing.
 Each one has different traits to them.
 The first one is a jack of all trades, while another one is slow but can take more damage and the third has less health but is fast and has more cartridge slots than the others.

 Each hero has their own health, speed, and slots for cartridges.

 From there you take on a series of mazelike levels that increase in difficulty until you reach the boss level.
 Since the game is a roguelike if you die you start over.
 However, you keep any Krystols you collected which can be spent on upgrades, cartridges, and unlockable mechs.
 Cartridges are an upgrade you can slot into you mechs at the start of a run and can have effects ranging from boosting your XP gains or giving you a burst of speed.

 You accumulate Krystols pretty slowly though and it will take likely take multiple runs to gather enough to buy something.
 The shops themselves are located in the levels and you have to find the entrance to them.
 Each time you find one, it will have a different stock of three items to choose from so you never quite know what you will be able to buy.

 Buying cartridges from the store are the games persistent progression element.